-Push button (61 models only)
+Push button (models 61 only)

-- 1. Push the program button to switch between programs - 2.
+- 1. Tap the program button to switch between programs - 2.
 You will then hear one or more beeps.
 The number of beeps indicates which program you have selected - 3.
-When you turn the hearing aids off and then back on, they always return to the default setting (program one and pre-set volume)
+When you turn the hearing aids off and then back on, they always return to the default setting (program one and preset volume).

 It should not be necessary to control the volume manually.
-However, in addition to controlling listening programs, the multi-function/push button provides you with the ability to adjust the amplification to your liking.
+However, in addition to controlling listening programs, the multi-function/push button allows you to adjust the amplification to your liking.